 Photo by Ian Rowan, 2013.

-As founding and contributing editor of the Penguin Random House site Signature (formerly Biographile), I covered biography and memoir across publishers, and I've worked as research editor for Bon Appétit, Vogue, Vanity Fair, and other publications.
+As founding and contributing editor of the Penguin Random House site Signature (formerly Biographile), I covered biography and memoir across publishers.
+(Unfortunately, the site no longer exists; PDF archives available upon request.)
+I've also worked as research editor for Bon Appétit, Vogue, Vanity Fair, and other publications.

 And as founder and host of the live event series Speak Easy: Conversations with Artists & Entrepreneurs, I've interviewed all sorts of creative people, including authors Colm Toibin (Brooklyn, The Master, The Empty Family, et cetera) and Chad Harbach (The Art of Fielding, MFA vs. NYC, and n+1).

 For most of 2012 through 2016, I lived on the subtropical island of Key West, Florida and worked with the Key West Literary Seminar.
 I stayed on houseboats there and sailed from Key West to NYC on the historic wooden Schooner Hindu over ten days.
 I got to know Key West and its people by writing profiles for the local newspaper while working remotely for Penguin Random House.
 During that time, I indulged in lots of sunshine, swimming, literary history, hammock-lounging, and local mangoes.
 And I drank a few beers at the Green Parrot.

 Also in Key West, sailor-artist David Wegman helped me to build the 12-foot dory Manna, modeled after the vessel Henry David Thoreau and his brother constructed for their Concord and Merrimack River excursion.
 The plan is to row my nieces Mia and Anna (for whom she's named) across Walden Pond, where Thoreau lived and wrote, and where I often ended bicycle rides from Boston with a swim.